fiftysevendegreesofrad/BayesianDrape/README.md

 note - the bulwark link is not totally fixed with offset prior of 5, still a little spurious change remains (ground truth).
 D:\sustrans\cyclemonData\intermediate-data\osm\connected_chepstow.shp

+error model for the bayesiandrape output vs OS: length weighted logpdf(grade): hugely influenced by length; long links good short links bad logpdf(grade) very heteroscedastic, worst links all short if we don't length weight then it's the long ones that are bad - but situation far better than the length weighted one but what do i care about more? i care about elev change per unit length. it's heteroscedastic. that can be modelled. but it's not about what i care about, it's what is. the thing to analyse proability wise is links.

+first run
+sigma is 3.9
+slope maybe not burned in - change starting conditions and run length interactions are as you'd expect

+interactions on longer test are hardly there

+do we care about log likelihood? it's the same thing as optimizing anyway I think and we do care about underlying process

+see if mcmc results differ if we just filter for +ve outlier likelihood

+what we'll do after this is
+1. plot of mean error over each param (based on max ll)
+2. plot of mean error of (simple drape high resids, low resids, bayes drape high resids, low resids) over each param
+3. plot of regression param over the same

+interactions between slope and contin are a problem. ideas
+1. try to engineer them out by fitting the prior to two impact points ******
+2. see if it settles down somewhere if i allow slope up to 200 (trying now) (doh should be 90 but doesn't matter) - yes settles to 90 degree slope!!
+3. remove exp prior just use normal?? maybe without sub link data this makes most sense.
+4. is the real issue that we don't have sub link data to properly calibrate sc

+nb real reason for length weight is to solve MAUP (linear composable parts)

+3 ABOVE: if slope fixed, contin doesn't converge trying again without weird impact estimation

+mismatch,slope,contin(A=grade scale otherwise impact) 42 90 0.75A -2225.138515253074 0.9902554944738716 0.006059345189255998
+38 90 0.68A -2225.1531872282117 0.9902435474581606 0.0060552036192509096
+5.68 85.4 0 -2229.198081130041 0.9905906276707698 0.006209601733760056
+6 39.2 0.02 -2250.590703284687 0.9895723391504408 0.006043401431946213
+6 2 0.5 -2783.305895523943 0.9844628109417487 0.012248940699023658
+6 2 1 -2782.9485554265366 0.9844588426667591 0.01225303269807083

+is sigma really the same? comes out at 2.49 on a param set bayes had optimized to 2.76 (ignoring interactions i.e. feeding in median params). seems close. only affects LL calculation anyway not r2/mse.

+does seeem my slope priors are wrong

+is it just that my mismatch is way underestimated if i widen the prior it will peak and stick? try again newsigma-noexp-widemismatch

+priors: compare exp with scale of 2 degrees to norm with scale=grade 0.68.
+They cross over at about 10 degrees (18% grade), which is vaguely sensible. what's weird is the direction of interaction (higher mismatch and more permissive continpar) unless there's no interaction and both were just underspecified to start with. which we'll find out now. ah, they are: widening priors means they don't run away forever. but they still interact, and that makes sense - probabilities adjust in proportion to one another.

+try again with contin as  ratio of mismatch - yes it converges (though it's pretty agnostic on mismatch) post_log_likelihood(97,0.0178,printstats=True) lr.rvalue=0.9902729405931308 abs(resids).sum()/draped_net.SHAPE_Leng.sum()=0.006065016923154786 -2225.0916912063867 is that a weird convergence though? as one parameter burned in only after the other converged? post_log_likelihood(119.5,0.0178,printstats=True) lr.rvalue=0.9902731473753407 abs(resids).sum()/draped_net.SHAPE_Leng.sum()=0.00606493722090627 -2225.0769589767024 this looks good as a model in that it doesn't much care what mismatch is. in fact the prior could go even wider post_log_likelihood(200,0.0176,printstats=True) lr.rvalue=0.9903299156766088 abs(resids).sum()/draped_net.SHAPE_Leng.sum()=0.006085272336636772 -2225.113266878689 we'll have to quantify this with evidence integral though

+EXP ALONE, REMOVE INTERACT, WIDE PRIOR post_log_likelihood(109,0.0067,printstats=True) lr.rvalue=0.9892148522632574 abs(resids).sum()/draped_net.SHAPE_Leng.sum()=0.006625902214336829
+-2308.222028393377

+OPTIMIZING - IS THERE A WAY TO GET GRADE OF CHANGE IN ANGLE WITHOUT TAN